 The Dosso region is located 130 km from Niamey, the country’s capital.

-23225 families with 884 vulnerable children in 4 municipalities of Dosso and their communities.
+234 families with 922 children and 78 vulnerable young people from 4 communes of Dosso and their communities.

 To enable parents to fully assume their parental role in an autonomous manner within a community that supports the respect of children’s rights.